3Jade/Sprawl/README.md

 *sprawl::network* - A connection-based network library that supports both TCP connections and UDP pseudo-connections.
 UDP currently supports sending both reliably and unreliably on a per-packet basis, but support for maintaining order is currently unimplemented.
 Future plans include support for ordered UDP, as well as adding connectionless UDP support.

+*sprawl::serialization* - A data serialization library to send data over the network in binary, JSON, YAML, or MongoDB (BSON) formats.
+Also includes a "replicable" serialization method that detects changes to data and sends only the data that has changed, minimizing both bandwidth usage and edit conflicts if data is sent from multiple sources.

 This collection is in its infancy, so any user should be aware that there are missing features and likely bugs with the library, and that the library is in a state of metamorphosis and the API may change dramatically in the future.